 When does Australian Survivor All Stars air?

-It’s been confirmed that Australian Survivor All Stars will premiere in February 2020, which means it’s coming back much earlier than usual.
+It’s been confirmed that Australian Survivor All Stars will premiere this Summer in February 2020, which means it’s coming back much earlier than usual.
 As for an exact date?
 Keep your eyes peeled!

 Which Survivors are returning?

 Shane brought the goods home in Season 3 with her witty and low-key game.
 From initiating blindsides to finding hidden immunity idols, Shane is someone to keep an eye on, but will she be able to win all over again?

 Lydia Lassila - Season 3 (2018)

 Olympic Freestyle Skier, Lydia Lassila was a powerhouse when it came to challenges, proving to be a major physical threat to her fellow tribe mates.
 Once she got to merge, her two allies Mat and Shane knew her strengths and blindsided her.
 How will they survive when they see each other again in Australian Survivor: All Stars?

 Harry was so close to getting his hands on the crown of sole survivor, but he just slipped through the cracks, being sent home in 3rd place.
 Now this villain is back, hungrier than ever to get a taste of something sweeter than ice cream - victory.